mattzh6/receipt-processor/README.md

 ### Prices
 I am also assuming that the total in the receipt and the prices in items can be negative as a customer could be refunding items.
 Whether this behavior influences the reward points in a negative way could potentially be an issue for the customer if it results in rewards points being taken away.
 However, I assume that this is intended as you don't want to give customers free points after they refund items.
+For my implementation I am only allowing total and prices that are positive or 0.